pgxman/pgxman/README.md

 $ tree pgvector
 pgvector
 ├── build
+├── buildkit.yaml
+├── clean
-└── buildkit.yaml
+└── install

-1 directory, 2 files
+1 directory, 4 files
 ```

 * `buildkit.yaml` is a configuration file that outlines how your extension should be built.
 * `build` is a script that, when run, builds the extension.
+* `install` is a script that, when run, installs the extension.
+* `clean` is a script that, when run, cleans up the build directories.

 The spec of a buildkit is available [here](spec/buildkit.md).
-You can take inspiration from the example found in [examples/pgvector](examples/pgvector) and adjust your `build` and `buildkit.yaml` files to fit your needs.
+You can take inspiration from the example found in [examples/pgvector](examples/pgvector) and adjust your files to fit your needs.

 Once these files are set up, you're ready to build the extension: